w99910/editorjs-caret-selection/README.md

 # EditorJs Caret Selection

+> Note: I found out that the caret position is sometimes incorrect in some devices.
+I will figure out the solution.
+Let me know if you have idea or solution on it.

 Effortlessly track and simulate caret movements across any device.
 In real-time collaboration tools like Notion or Google Docs, you've likely noticed a caret indicating when another user is editing or viewing the same document.

 I developed this feature because, as of this writing, the official EditorJs has not yet implemented it.
 Feel free to use, customize, and configure it to suit your needs.
 Cheers! 🥂🥂